 Impact Biologicals now sells recombinant human alpha-synuclein (α-synuclein).
 Two forms are available, including the native sequence and the K23Q mutant.
-Both have N-terminal His tags.
+Both have N-terminal His tags and are provided as ultrafiltered 1 mg/ml solutions.
 The K23Q mutant has been associated with more rapid fibrillation (HJ Koo et al. (2008).
 Sequence determinants regulating fibrillation of human α-synuclein).
 This property can make K23Q more desirable for use as substrate in assays such as RT-QuIC that measure formation of fibril-like structures.

 α-synuclein is a 140-amino acid protein that is highly expressed in the brain.
 It can assemble into fibrils that are associated with several neurological diseases categorized as “synucleinopathies.”
 These diseases include Parkinson’s disease (PD), dementia with Lewy bodies (DLB), and multiple system atrophy (MSA, also known as Shy–Drager syndrome).